Step 1

 Open probability calculatorStep 3

-Check direct fee, builder fee state, spread, and whether the order size can reasonably fill.
+Check direct fee, spread, and whether the order size can reasonably fill.

 Track crypto prediction market alerts, fee changes, and platform comparisons.
 No trade calls, just market context.